 There are many reasons and causes for poverty in America.
 For example, it simply could be because of a job loss and a resulting downward spiral, a flight from an abusive partner, an exorbitant rent increase while on a fixed disability or Social Security income, or the results of untreated mental illness.

 Weak economies in America have caused an increase in unemployment.
 Some companies have been forced to cut jobs or even close their doors for business.
-Others have also chosen to ship their factories overseas in order to save money by hiring foreign workers at much lower pay than they paid their American workers.
-All of these decisions by companies were a direct result of the economy, and without cutting jobs or moving them overseas, these companies would have most likely shut their doors too.
+Others have also chosen to ship their factories overseas in order to save money by hiring foreign workers at much lower cost.
+All of these decisions by companies were a direct result of the economy, and without cutting jobs or moving them overseas, these companies would have most likely shut their doors, too.

 Also, the old days where Americans had high quality jobs with good wages and great benefits is slowly becoming a thing of the past.
 In addition, these unemployed people have a hard time finding new jobs since jobs are scarce and the competition for jobs is extremely high.
 Unemployment not only affects individuals, but their families as well.
 Most of these people will collect unemployment benefits for only a small fraction of their previous salaries.
 These changes often drive these families into a state of poverty, and unfortunately, sometimes even into homelessness.

 The growing gap between wage earnings and the cost of housing in the United States leaves millions of families and individuals unable to make ends meet.
 According to the National Low Income Housing Coalition, families across the country would need to earn a “housing wage” of $15.37 an hour to afford a two-bedroom apartment at the average fair market rent.
 Even in West Virginia, the least expensive rental state in the country, a full-time wage earner would have to earn over $8.78 an hour in order to afford a two bedroom apartment.